Of Annalece…

 Why, you ask?
 My daughter received scholarships and my son a fellowship for their respective bachelor’s and master’s programs and needed a place to live.

 Rentals were scarce.
 So out of necessity we bought a rambling property grown out from its original humble size.
-Each generation of occupants had built onto it, making it difficult to decipher its primitive form.
+Each generation of occupants had built on, making it difficult to decipher the primitive form.

-Truth be told it provided an excuse to own an antique home…one of my favorite things.
+Truth be told this provided an excuse to own an antique home…one of my favorite things.

-Little did I know I was about to come into direct contact with the past, and in such an intimate way.
+But little did I know this move would bring me into direct contact with the past, and in such an intimate way.

 THE OLDE ROCKINGHAM MEETING HOUSE, CIRCA 1787